purple52/librarian-puppet-vagrant/README.md

 No-one likes re-inventing the wheel, but using existing Puppet modules can be a fiddle unless you use something to manage download and installation.
-If you're using Vagrant and Puppet to manage a VM, it can be even more of a fiddle.
+If you're using Vagrant and stand-alone Puppet to manage a VM, it can be even more of a fiddle.
 Do you clone the modules from various git repositories?
 Create them as submodules in your own repository?
 Install them on the host, or on the guest?